J0hn1975/MS2-Santorini/README.md

 ## Typography
 For the most part of I have used the Titilium Web Google font, with a fallback of Sans Serif should Titilium Web not work.

+## Imagery
+Througout the site I have used clear images showcasing Santorini's natural beauty.

 ## Design
 > The site is made up of three pages, using a simple and clean design.
 >

 # Features
 ## Existing Features